Oleg Kalugin

-Oleg Danilovich Kalugin (Олег Данилович Калугин; born 6 September 1934) is a former KGB general (stripped of his rank and awards by a Russian Court decision in 2002).
+Oleg Danilovich Kalugin (Олег Данилович Калугин; born 6 September 1934) is a former KGB general.
 He was during a time, head of KGB political operations in the United States and later a critic of the agency.
+In 2002, he was stripped of his rank and awards by a Russian Court decision.
 After being convicted of spying for the West in absentia during a trial in Moscow, he remained in the US and was sworn in as a citizen on 4 August 2003.

 Early life and career

 Born 6 September 1934, in Leningrad and son of an officer in the NKVD, Kalugin attended Leningrad State University and was recruited by the KGB, under the aegis of the First Chief Directorate (Foreign Intelligence).
 After training, he was sent to the United States, where he enrolled as a journalism student at Columbia University on a Fulbright scholarship in 1958, along with Aleksandr Yakovlev.
 In 1959, his photo appeared in a Newsweek article in which, identified as a 24-year-old student, he said: "I like Americans very much.
 But after seven months here I am convinced more than ever that the Communist system is better than yours."
 He continued to pose as a journalist for a number of years, eventually serving as the Radio Moscow correspondent at the United Nations.
 In 1965, after five years in New York City, he returned to Moscow to serve under the cover of press officer in the Soviet Foreign Ministry.

 Kalugin was then assigned to Washington, DC, with the cover of deputy press officer for the Soviet embassy.
 In reality, he was deputy resident and acting chief of the Residency at the Soviet Embassy.
 Rising in the ranks, he became one of the KGB's top officers operating out of the Soviet embassy in Washington.
 That led to his being promoted to general in 1974, the youngest in its history.

 He then returned to KGB headquarters to become head of the foreign counterintelligence or K branch of the First Chief Directorate.
 Meanwhile, he received high honors for the assassination of Bulgarian writer Georgi Markov.
 It had been accomplished on a request from Todor Zhivkov and then an order by the KGB chief, Yuri Andropov.